Srinidhi-26/Create-a-Blog/README.md

 Contact(simple contact page)

-Add Blog (In this you can add a blog to API and we can see that in console.)
+Add Blog (In this you can add a blog to API and you can see that in console.)

 List( In this you can see all the authors and his posts)